bobweeink/homepage/docs/docker/smokeping/index.md

-# Install smokeping using docker
+# Install SmokePing using docker

 ## About SmokePing